Can Octopus still work for EV drivers without a driveway?

 Octopus can still work for EV drivers without a driveway, but the answer is more conditional.
 If there is useful kerbside charging near you, a workplace charging routine, an Octopus EV lease benefit or a realistic route to a legal cross-pavement charger, it is worth comparing.
 If every mile depends on expensive rapid charging, Octopus may still be a good home supplier, but the EV case is weaker.

-If the local charging check comes out well and Octopus fits your home too, the referral-code page below explains how to start the switch and use Matt's referral link.
+If the local charging check comes out well and Octopus fits your home too, the referral page below explains how to start the switch and use the referral link.
 If the charging check is weak, wait, compare again or solve the parking problem first rather than forcing a tariff around a car you cannot conveniently charge.